Sara Jane Lowry

 Nonprofits often make the mistake of running programs based on passion alone, without evaluating their effectiveness.
 Collecting and analyzing data helps you understand what works, what doesn’t, and where improvements can be made.
 Numbers provide clarity and help you make informed decisions.
 And funders require it.
 Just start measuring and evaluating.

-Fundraising is About Relationships, Not Just Money
+Fundraising is About Relationships, Not Just Moneyhands holding a white sign with red lettering: Build relationships

 Many nonprofit leaders view fundraising solely as a financial transaction, but it’s actually about cultivating relationships.
 People give because they believe in your mission, and they give to people they trust.
 Over the 18 years, I remember all the donors I built a relationship with who care deeply about helping others and am grateful to have been part of their life’s purpose.
 Fundraising should be about connection, not just a call for a check.
 Pick up the phone.
 Take them to lunch.
 Write a personal note.
 Show you care about their goals.